 A violation of VC 27801 results in a fine of $197.00.
-The driver also receives one point on his DMV driving record.
+You also receive one point on your DMV driving record.

-8.2 Sale of motorcycle helmets that don’t comply with DMV requirements
+8.2 Sale of motorcycle helmets that do not comply with DMV requirements

 Under Vehicle Code 27802 (a) VC, the DMV can adopt certain requirements that establish safety standards for motorcycle helmets.9

-Vehicle Code 27802 (b) makes it unlawful for a person to sell, or offer for sale, any safety helmet that does not meet requirements established by the DMV.10
+Vehicle Code 27802 (b) makes it unlawful to sell, or offer for sale, any safety helmet that does not meet requirements established by the DMV.10

 8.3 Riding bicycles within bike lanes

-California Vehicle Code 21208 states that bikers must ride their bicycles within bike lanes whenever they have been established.11
+California Vehicle Code 21208 states that you must ride your bicycles within bike lanes whenever they have been established.11

 VC 21208 does provide four exceptions to this rule.
-A bicyclist may leave a bike lane when:
+You may leave a bike lane when:

 - Overtaking and passing another biker, a vehicle, or a pedestrian.

 - Preparing for a turn at an intersection or into a driveway.